ekg/atomicbitvector/README.md

 # atomic bitvector

-An atomic bitset with size determined at compile time.
+An atomic bitset/bitvector with size determined at runtime

 ## overview